 – Weather observation

-– Commercial.
+– Commercial endeavours

-These applications are increasingly being deployed for a wide range of activities/missions such as scientific research, transmission of orbital information, orbital tracking, weather observation, and various commercial endeavors.
-These missions often involve experiments to test survivability and functionality of onboard components, such as retroreflector arrays for optical communication, GPS receivers for precise positional information, and advanced communication suites for data transmission.
+These missions often involve experiments to test survivability and functionality of onboard components, such as retroreflector arrays for optical communication, RNSS receivers for precise positional information, and advanced communication suites for data transmission.
 Additionally, they aim to develop identification and precision tracking capabilities for enhanced space situational awareness, test propulsion systems, and validate radar technologies for weather remote sensing.
-The use of MSS systems is a common thread among these missions, enabling continuous contact with ground stations, supporting command and control operations, and facilitating low-latency, low-data rate communications.
+Missions often use cubesats for such applications.
+The use of MSS systems, relying on No. 4.4 of the Radio Regulations, is a common thread among these missions, enabling continuous contact with ground stations, supporting command and control operations, and facilitating low-latency, low-data rate communications.

-2.1 Small LEO satellites [Editor’s Note: Consider consolidation with broader Section 2 text]

-In addition to cubesats, other LEO satellites make use of space-to-space links in the MSS to provide a communications link between spacecraft and ground.

-As an example, this application could be of particular interest to operators of scientific, weather forecasting, earth observation and imaging missions which have a requirement to transmit the data collected by the payload sensors from space to ground.
+In addition to cubesats, other LEO satellites could make use of space-to-space links in the MSS to provide a communications link between spacecraft and ground.
+This application could be of particular interest to operators of scientific, weather forecasting, earth observation and imaging missions which have a requirement to transmit the data collected by the payload sensors from space to ground.
 There is sometimes a requirement for the data to be transferred within minutes of acquisition which can be accomplished due to the near global coverage provided by some MSS systems.
 Space-to-space links could also be used to provide mission control for the spacecraft.

-3 Use of space-to-space links in MSS allocations

-[Editor’s Note: This could be consolidated further, and perhaps combined with Section 2.
-The issue of use under No. 4.4 as reported to WRC-23 was inconclusive.
-Consequently, this reference would be modified at a later stage.]

-[In the current Radio Regulations, MSS allocations in 1 – 3 GHz do not include a space-to-space directional indicator.
+In the current Radio Regulations, MSS allocations in 1 – 3 GHz do not include a space-to-space directional indicator.
 As a consequence, such operations may be conducted only on a non-interference basis, relying on No. 4.4 of the Radio Regulations.
-Given the rapidly expanding interest in space-to-space operations in these frequency bands, it is now desirable to consider modifying the Radio Regulations to include a space-to-space directional indicator in the MSS allocations instead of relying on No. 4.4.
-Hence, WRC-27 agenda item 1.11 was adopted to study the issues associated with this and take appropriate action.]

-However, RR No. 1.25 explicitly acknowledges the inclusion of space-to-space communications within the mobile-satellite service (MSS), stating that the service may involve communication “between space stations used by this service.”
+RR No. 1.25, however, explicitly acknowledges the inclusion of space-to-space communications within the mobile-satellite service (MSS), stating that the service may involve communication “between space stations used by this service.”
 This provision indicates that space-to-space links, when operated within an MSS allocation, are permissible under the current regulatory structure, potentially without the need for additional allocations or specific regulatory provisions for space-to-space operations beyond the addition of a space-to-space direction indicator.